Why Missing Your First Love Should Be Normalised

 Call it stoicism or anything else you like, because at the end of the day, that’s the only time you probably navigated humankind’s most infectious grey zone so naively.
 So nodding back to it every so often will never hurt.
 And that even if it comes with a reminiscence, through the image of an old friend you no longer know.

 I often wonder whether I’ll think of them the day I, for my grandma’s sake, will get married to someone else.
 And maybe I will, and that idea bothered me for a long time.
-If they picked up the phone and asked me for a second chance, I don’t know what I would say or even reply if I felt like it, and frankly I can’t spend a lifetime waiting on that unexpected text to come through not even knowing what it would even lead to.
-But as of right now, what I know is that things are over and I’m happy to see them grow, win and prosper, although it is from afar.
-And who knows, maybe I won’t be the only one thinking of someone else when hopefully tying the knot someday.
+But my way of approaching that now is focussing on the fact that things are over and I’m happy to see them grow, win and prosper, although it is from afar and that’s all that matters.

 Photo courtesy from “Drôle” by Fanny Herrero